-Credential Category Credit Hour Requirement Parchment Nomenclature Major Eligibility Post Baccalaureate Certificate Minimum of 15 credit hours "Post Baccalaureate Certificate in" No Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction No No No No Designation Eligibility Course Level Year of Study Equivalency Transcript notation: Post Baccalaureate Certificate in XXXXX.
-No other designations apply.
-Undergraduate 0.5 years Definition A post baccalaureate certificate is a program that has been designed within a specialized specific subject area with advanced courses normally found at the 300 and 400 levels.
-They are normally offered to individuals who require courses in a specialized area for the purposes, licensure or professional association recognition, or career progression/specialization.
-Major, Minor, Concentration, and Specialization Regulations Majors, minors, concentrations, and specializations are not available in a post-baccalaureate certificate program.
-Admission Requirements d baccalaureate degree for admissic ficiency and/or other requirements a
+Credential Category Credit Hour Requirement Parchment Nomenclature Major Eligibility Post Baccalaureate Certificate Minimum of 15 credit hours "Post Baccalaureate Certificate in" No Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction No No No No Designation Eligibility Course Level Year of Study Equivalency Transcript notation: Post Baccalau No other designations apply. reate Certificate in XXXXX.
+Undergraduate 0.5 years Definition area with advanced courses norn s a program that has been designed v nally found at the 300 and 400 levels. n a specialized area for the purposes r progression/specialization.
+They are normally offered to Major, Minor, Concentration, and Specialization Regulations Majors, minors, concentrations, a program. nd specializations are not available ir n a post-baccalaureate certificate Admission Requirements ed baccalaureate degree for admissic oficiency and/or other requirements a

-Credential Category Credit Hour Requirement Parchment Nomenclature Major Eligibility Post Baccalaureate Diploma Minimum 30 credit hours "Post Baccalaureate Diploma in" No Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction No No No No Designation Eligibility Designation Eligibility Year of Study Equivalency Transcript notation: Post Baccalaureate Diploma in XXXXX Other notations if eligible: Major in XXXXXX Undergraduate 1 year Definition A post baccalaureate diploma is a program that has been designed within a specialized specific subject area with advanced courses normally found at the 300 and 400 levels.
+Credential Category Credit Hour Requirement Parchment Nomenclature Major Eligibility Post Baccalaureate Diploma Minimum 30 credit hours "Post Baccalaureate Diploma in" No Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction No No No No Designation Eligibility Course Level Year of Study Equivalency Transcript notation: Post Baccalaureate Diploma in XXXXX Other notations if eligible: Major in XXXXXX Undergraduate 1 year Definition A post baccalaureate diploma is a program that has been designed within a specialized specific subject area with advanced courses normally found at the 300 and 400 levels.
 They are normally offered to individuals who require courses in a specialized area for the purposes, licensure or professional association recognition, or career progression/specialization.
 Major, Minor, Concentration, and Specialization Regulations Majors, minors, concentrations, and specializations are not available in a post-baccalaureate diploma program.
 Admission Requirements Applicants must have a recognized baccalaureate degree for admission.
 Other admission requirements may include English language proficiency and/or other requirements as established by a Faculty.

 Credential Category Credit Hour Requirement Parchment Nomenclature Major Eligibility Conjoint/Double Degree Minimum 150 Credit Hours Two parchments are issued, one for each program.
 "Bachelor of" Yes.
 In one of, but not both, programs and not in the specific subject are of the 2^{nd} credential.
-Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction Yes No No Yes Designation Eligibility Designation Eligibility Year of Study Equivalency Transcript Notation: Bachelor of XXXXXX Other notations, if eligible, include: International, Co-operative Education, Internship, Bilingual mention/mention billingue, Distinction, Great Distinction, Major in XXXXXX Minor in XXXXXX.
-Undergraduate 5 to 6 years depending on the credit hour completion requirements.
-Definition A conjoint or double degree program allow the structured completion of two programs simultaneously and a faster pace than if the two programs were completed separated.
+Minor Eligibility Specialization Eligibility Concentration Eligibility Distinction/Great Distinction Yes No No Yes Designation Eligibility Course Level Year of Study Equivalency Transcript Notation: Bachelor of XXXXXX Other notations, if eligible, include: International, Co-operative Education, Internship, Bilingual mention/mention billingue, Distinction, Great Distinction, Major in XXXXXX Minor in XXXXXX.
+Undergraduate m allow the structured completion of faster pace than if the two programs were completed separated.
 Conjoint or double degree programs are generally offered via the collaboration of two faculties.
 Conjoint or double degree programs normally have up to 30 credit hours that can be cross credited and applied to both programs.
 Major, Minor, Concentration, and Specialization Regulations Majors, minors, concentrations, and specializations are normally not available in a conjoint or double degree.
 Faculties may approve majors and minors within these programs in situations where course completion requirements would facilitate the award of these designations.
 See Undergraduate Baccalaureate degree for more information.
 Admission Requirements Applicants follow the specific admis ssion requirements of the program.